wp-slimstat/wp-slimstat/readme.txt

 * Javascript-based tracking functionality (a-la Google Analytics), that plays nicely with W3 Total Cache & co.
 * Antiflood monitor and database monitor

+= 2.8.6 =
+* Added: a warning message is displayed if WP SlimStat's tracking engine is not working properly
+* Added: link to see a page's stats directly on the Edit Pages screen (thank you JoseVega)
+* Fixed: empty Right Now screen for some users
+* Updated: improved performance by using optimized SQL queries

 = 2.8.5 =
 * Fixed: XSS vulnerability that could be used to inject javascript code into the admin (thank you [xssAlert](http://wordpress.org/support/topic/xss-vurnability))
 * Fixed: Bug in the function that upgrades the environment and the options (thank you [thescarletfire](http://wordpress.org/support/topic/php-warning-stripos-expects-parameter-1-to-be-string-array-given))